Every-Flavor-Robotics/motorgo-mini-driver/README.rst

 MotorGo Mini Driver
 ==================

-The 'MotorGo Mini <https://motorgo.net>'_ is a 2-channel brushless motor controller and microcontroller combo designed to accelerate the process of robot prototype development.
+The `MotorGo Mini <https://motorgo.net>`_ is a 2-channel brushless motor controller and microcontroller combo designed to accelerate the process of robot prototype development.
 MotorGo Mini handles the low-level details of motor control, including power distribution, current sensing, encoder reading, PID controls, and communications, so that you can focus on the high-level details of your robot's behavior.

 Key Hardware Features: